Catalina High School: Academics

 Catalina is under accreditation by the North Central Association.
 It is the home of three magnet programs allowing students to apply from all over the district.
 The aviation program has two strands.
 The private pilot strand gives students the opportunity to earn their pilot's certificate as part of their curriculum.
 The structures strand gives students the opportunity to learn to build and repair aircraft.
 The electronics strand teaches students about robotics.
 The allied health program has several strands including the Certified Nursing Assistant program, the radiology program, the athletic training program and the pharmacy technician program.
 The traditional magnet is a back to basics curriculum.
 The construction academy offers students a traditional vocational experience teaching building trades from nail and hammer and heating and air conditioning to home design.
 The academy is fully partnered with SAHBA and several local construction companies in the area.
 The career & technical academy offers students the opportunity to earn Pima Community College credit while taking their courses at Catalina.
 Culinary arts and digital media arts are two of the several articulated courses.

 Athletics

 Catalina presently competes in the Arizona Interscholastic Association 3A Gila Conference, Division II.
-The girls are the 2006 state cross country champions.
-Women's soccer is coached by IX Mendoza and boys' soccer is coached by Gabe Rocha.
-Athletic Director is Tim Bridges.
+The girls were the 2006 state cross country champions.

 Air Force Junior Reserve Officers Training Corps AZ-943rd Cadet Group

 Catalina is also home to the AZ-943 Air Force Junior Reserve Officers Training Corps Cadet Group.
 The unit has earned the title of Distinguished Unit for the past seven years as well as various awards for marching and community service.
-The Senior Aerospace Science Instructor is Lieutenant Colonel Robert Maldonado, USAF, Ret. and the Aerospace Science Instructor is Master Sergeant Mark R. Wagner USAF, Ret.

 Principal Rex Scott decided at the end of school year 2012-2013 to terminate the AFJROTC program in an effort to reduce the school's operating budget.